VwedeOkojie/COVID-19-Project/README.md

 * data.1: Folder containing the dataset for COVID Deaths
 * data.2: Folder containing the dataset for COVID Vaccinations
 * scripts/: SQL scripts for data loading and analysis
-* README.md: Project overview and instructions
+* README.md: Project overview and instructions (You are here)

 ## Contributing
 Contributions are welcome via pull requests.
 Please follow the contribution guidelines in the repository.